Cost of Moving a Boiler

 • Gas Work — Moving or extending the gas pipe fitting must be done by a Gas Safe registered engineer.
 Depending on the boiler’s condition, you may choose to replace it with a new unit.

-• Checking Boiler Suitability — In some cases, your existing boiler may no longer be suitable for the new location, in which case you may not be able to proceed until purchasing a new one.
+• Checking Boiler Suitability — In some cases, your existing boiler may no longer be suitable for the new location, in which case you may not be able to proceed until purchasing a replacement boiler.

 After the Job